Gaussian Pre-Activations in Neural Networks: Myth or Reality?: Experiments

 \section{Experiments}

-In this section, we test the Gaussian hypothesis with $\relu$, $\tanh$ and our activation functions $\phi_{\theta}$, after one layer (Section~\ref{sec:expe:ks}) and after several layers (Section~\ref{sec:expe:multilayer}).
-Then, we plot the Edge of Chaos graphs $(\sigma_b, \sigma_w)$, which are exact with $\phi = \phi_{\theta}$ (Section~\ref{sec:expe:eoc}).
+In this section, we test the Gaussian hypothesis with $\relu$, $\tanh$ and our activation functions $\phi_{\theta}^{\actop}$, after one layer (Section~\ref{sec:expe:ks}) and after several layers (Section~\ref{sec:expe:multilayer}).
+Then, we plot the Edge of Chaos graphs $(\sigma_b, \sigma_w)$, which are exact with $\phi = \phi_{\theta}^{\actop}$ (Section~\ref{sec:expe:eoc}) in the case of finite $n_l$ with independent pre-activations.
 Finally, in Section~\ref{sec:expe:training}, we show the training trajectories of LeNet-type networks and multilayer perceptrons, when using $\tanh$, $\relu$, and various activation functions we have proposed.

 In the following subsections, when we use $\phi = \tanh$ or $\relu$, we initialize the weights according to a Gaussian at the EOC.
 This is, for $\tanh$: $\sigma_b^2 = 0.013$, $\sigma_w^2 = 1.46$; and for $\relu$: $\sigma_b^2 = 0$, $\sigma_w^2 = 2$.
-When we use $\phi = \phi_{\theta}$, we initialize the weights according to $\mathcal{W}(\theta, 1)$.
+When we use $\phi = \phi_{\theta}^{\actop}$, we initialize the weights according to $\mathcal{W}(\theta, 1)$.

+\paragraph{Notation for the activation functions.} We recall that: $\phi$ denotes an arbitrary activation function; $\varphi_{\delta, \omega}$ denotes the function defined in Definition~\ref{def:activ-phi}; $\phi_{\theta}^{\actop}$ denotes the odd or the positive function verifying Eqn.~\eqref{eqn:def_phi_theta}.